ActiveState/homework/README.md

 If you would like to use a different language, please contact us before continuing with this assignment.

+## Time Limit

+We'd like you to complete this assignment within one week of receiving instructions to do this from your recruiting contact.
+However, we understand that this may not always be possible, for any number of reasons.
+If this poses a problem for you, please let your recruiting contact know what timeline works for you.

 ## Requesting an Exemption

 The purpose of this assignment is to help us better understand your abilities